Michael Endres

 Obituary

 Mike worked for Q5 Communications, where he fixed CB radios and made many trucker friends from around the country.
-He opened his own electronics repair business and eventually lived out his dream by opening Mike's Pool Barn before finishing out his career as a courier.
+He opened Endres Electronics Repair, and eventually lived out his dream by opening Mike's Pool Barn before finishing out his career as a courier.

 Mike was a real pool shark.
 Wherever he lived, he was well-known for his love of the game of pool.
-Rack 'em up!
+We'd love to hear your stories of times with Mike.

 Events